ONEmCommunications/documents/docs/core/web_verbs.md

 ## Web widget verbs

-[Verbs] are like shortcuts to specific areas of your app.
+[Verbs](/core/verbs) are like shortcuts to specific areas of your app.
 They are configured in the [ONEm Developer Portal]({{ links.portal }}).
-Verbs are described in more detail in the [core elements section](/core/verbs).

-In the web widget, users access your micro-app's verbs using the footer icon as shown here:
+Web widget users may access your micro-app's verbs using the footer icon as shown here:

 <div style="text-align:center">
     <img height="400px" src="/assets/verbs.gif" />
 </div>

+!!! info
+    If your micro-app does not have any verbs configured, then the footer icon is not shown